intisor/Format-Program.cs/README.md

         .WithStaticAssets();
 app.Run();
 ```
--- as you can see all calls fall exacly below their respective declarations, this is more readable for me,well one man's food is another Man's Poison, try this out
+-- as you can see all calls fall exactly below their respective declarations, this is more readable for me,well one man's food is another Man's Poison, try this out

 ## Contributing
 Feel free to fork this repository, make improvements, and submit pull requests.
 If you encounter issues or have suggestions, please open an issue on GitHub.